webdevelopers-eu/z-template/README.md

 __Lazy Template__

 *Incredibly simple and yet powerful non-destructive javascript templating system.
-Allows you to effortlessly build and effectively manage UIs (or let web designers to do that without breaking your UI-building javascript code).*
+Allows you to effortlessly build and efficiently manage UI code (or let web designers to do that without breaking your UI-building javascript code).*

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->